Best of Skye

 These are some of the highlights you will see:

-We start on our journey with a drive to the Fairy Pools in the shadow of the Cuillin Mountains in our skye minibus.
-The pools are located in one of the most dramatic landscapes on Skye.
+We start on our journey with a drive to the Fairy Pools in the shadow of the Cuillin Mountains.
+The Pools are located in one of the most dramatic landscapes on Skye.
 The fairies regularly bathe here, in the crystal clear green pools of the River Brittle.
 Weather permitting, you can swim in the pools of the river, one of the UK’s best wild swimming spots.
-Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offence!
+Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offense!

-Talisker distillery based in Carbost is one of the three whisky distillery on the Isle of Skye, the oldest working distillery on the Isle of Skye is set on the shores of Loch Harport with dramatic views of the Cuillin mountains.
+Talisker distillery based in Carbost is one of the three whisky distillery on the Isle of Skye, the oldest working distillery on the Isle of Skye.
+Set on the shores of Loch Harport with dramatic views of the Cuillin mountains.
 Producing an alluring, sweet, full-bodied single malt is so easy to enjoy, and like Skye itself, so hard to leave.
 We shall go through the visitor centre (not on the tour) and if available sample one of the fine whiskys produced here.